<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/8fb78ae898f448e9b008c905098c9da9/pixel?tag=ViewContent&amp;noscript=1">

 Businesses should seriously consider the pros and cons of each software before settling on which one to use for their eCommerce store.

-Shopify Plus vs. Magento Commerce 2
+Shopify Plus vs. Adobe Commerce (Magento 2)

 Choosing a platform is one of the most important decisions eCommerce business owners make.
 If you start with the wrong one, you will end up wasting time and resources on migrating your shop to a different platform.